echamudi/cham-jp-deck/README.md

 ### Is there audio in this deck?

-Not at the moment.
+Nope.
 But I'm planning to use this [WaniKani open souce pronounciation audio](https://github.com/tofugu/japanese-vocabulary-pronunciation-audio).

 ## Development